Quick Facts

 8. Half-Life

-MOTS-c is believed to have a relatively short circulating plasma half-life.
+MOTS-c is generally believed to possess a relatively short circulating plasma half-life.

 9. Storage Information